extremeshok/docker-openlitespeed/README.md

 * configs located in /etc/openlitespeed/
 * default configs will be added if the config dir is empty
 * OWASP modsecurity rules enabled
+* Restart openlitespeed when changes to the vhost/domain.com/cert dirs are detected, ie ssl certificate is updated

 # Included Modules:
 * cache